Department of Environmental Quality

 Health Advisory Panel

-The Utah Division of Water Quality and the Utah Department of Health have organized a Water Quality and Health Advisory Panel whose objectives are to coordinate and communicate on water quality issues associated with specific public health concerns.
+The Utah Division of Water Quality and the Utah Department of Health and Human Services have organized a Water Quality and Health Advisory Panel whose objectives are to coordinate and communicate on water quality issues associated with specific public health concerns.

 The primary current focus of the Panel will be coordination around waterborne pathogens (WBPs),Harmful Algal Blooms (HABs), and the safe consumption of aquatic life harvested from our water bodies.
 However, we expect that other issues may arise in the future which would be appropriate for the Panel to address.